The Purchase That Made It Real — Modern Paraphrase | fresh.bible

 (Quick context: In the ancient Near East, this kind of negotiation happened at the city gate — the public square where legal business was done.
 Everyone who mattered was watching.)

-The Hittites responded with genuine respect:
+The responded with genuine respect:

 "Listen, my lord — you are a prince of God among us.
 Bury your dead in the finest of our tombs.
 None of us will refuse you."

-Watch how deliberate Abraham was.
+Watch how deliberate was.
 He bowed respectfully — honoring their culture, playing by their rules — and then made his real request:

 "If you're willing to let me bury my dead, then hear me out.
 Speak to Ephron son of Zohar on my behalf.
 Let him sell me the cave of Machpelah, at the end of his field.
 I'll pay the full price.
 Let the transaction happen right here, in front of everyone, so it's legally binding as my permanent burial property."

 He didn't say "wherever is fine."
 He named a specific cave, owned by a specific person, in a specific location.
 And he insisted on paying full price.
-In a world where land deals were often sealed with handshake favors that could be revoked later, Abraham wanted a receipt.
+In a world where land deals were often sealed with handshake that could be revoked later, Abraham wanted a receipt.
 He wanted witnesses.
 He wanted something nobody could take back.

 Think about that.
 This is the man God told "all this land will be yours."
 He could have said "God gave me this — it's mine."
-Instead, he negotiated respectfully, insisted on paying, and made sure every detail was legally airtight. in God's promise didn't make him skip the process.
+Instead, he negotiated respectfully, insisted on paying, and made sure every detail was legally airtight. in God's didn't make him skip the process.
 It made him take it more seriously.

 Now Ephron — who happened to be sitting right there in the crowd — jumped in with what sounds incredibly generous: